dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

    Number of concurrent jobs allowed to run CREATE INDEX operations in parallel.
 When ``--index-jobs`` is ommitted from the command line, then this environment variable is used.

+PGCOPYDB_LARGE_OBJECTS_JOBS

+   Number of concurrent jobs allowed to copy Large Objects data in parallel.
+   When ``--large-objects-jobs`` is ommitted from the command line, then this environment variable is used.

 PGCOPYDB_SPLIT_TABLES_LARGER_THAN